programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ggsave("Wordfish Model Visualization - Feature Scaling.jpg", plot=wf_feature_plot_more_stopwords)
 ```

-The first interpretive method involves using comment metadata to check for trends in comment scaling.
-For this method, we would use the group-specific visualizations produced with multiplot().
-Because we color-coded the top words for each group of channels, we can more readily compare the words most frequently appearing in left and right-leaning channel comments.
+{% include figure.html filename="WF_visualization_Feature Scaling_More Stopwords_V1.jpg" alt="Visual description of figure image" caption="Figure 4: Visualization of Wordfish model of all comments" %}

-The second interpretive method involves inspecting word-level WF output, to see what kinds of words characterize the left- and right- portions of the scale, and qualitatively identify broad commonalities between words at each end of the scale.
-For this method, we would use the initial plot we created with comments from all videos.
+Insert Image 3

-Words appearing on the left of this plotting space are common among documents on the left of the plotting space, and rare among documents on the right (and vice versa).
-The vertical dimension here reflects the overall frequency of the word.
-So, common words (unlikely to help much in differentiating left from right) appear near the top of the plotting space, and very rare words appear near the bottom.
-The triangualr shape is a byproduct of the model; common words (high up)are weighted less for scaling documents, which pulls them to the center.
-Rarer words are weighted more heavily when scaling documents, which pulls words that are particularly good predictors to the left and right.
+We remove these three additional stopwords so that the 'center' part of the visualization is of greatest interest.
+Again, it is the words that project off the sloping sides of a balanced Wordfish feature visualization that are the most descriptive of the primary dimension - those very far down on the vertical axis may be polarizing, but are also very rare, and therefore are unlikely to be as explanatory of that dimension.

 For more on how to interpret Wordfish plots visit our [blog post](https://sites.temple.edu/tudsc/2017/11/09/use-Wordfish-for-ideological-scaling/).

 # Conclusions
 By this point of the lesson, you have downloaded a large corpus of YouTube video comments, processed them, analyzed them using the Wordfish model of text scaling, and produced several insightful visualizations.

-Based on the three visualizations you produced, you can tell that a broadly similar set of topics is discussed on left-leaning and right-leaning video comment threads on  YouTube videos focused on police brutality and questions about police funding.
+If you used this lesson's data, based on these three visualizations you can tell that a broadly similar set of topics is discussed on left-leaning and right-leaning video comment threads on  YouTube videos focused on police brutality and questions about police funding.
+However, you have also seen an example of how to interpret these visualizations to learn more about what words describe the scale created by the Wordfish model, and also if all of your videos contributed equally to each pole of that scale (or not).

 These visualizations, and more granular analyses of the Wordfish model, will enable complex interpretations of textual meaning.
 That Wordfish can be useful for understanding the strange type of discourse that appears in YouTube comments is a fascinating revelation of its own.